-When preparing for your first poker tournament, you’ll probably read every book and article on the game that you can find.
+When preparing for your first poker tournament, you’ll probably read every book and article on the game that you can find and review some poker hands.
 But what’s often overlooked is the experience that surrounds the time at the felt.
 To make sure that you are on your A game, consider the following.

 On the Way and Afterward